josiahwiebe/jwie.be/content/logbook/big-island-hawaii.md

 #### [Waipi'o Valley](https://www.google.ca/maps/place/Waipio+Valley/@20.1114675,-155.5972385,17z/data=!3m1!4b1!4m5!3m4!1s0x7953768b433a794f:0xbf30be6da781af6!8m2!3d20.1114625!4d-155.5950498)

-- this is an amazing valley, but you shouldn't really drive down – it's too steep for most cards.
+- this is an amazing valley, but you shouldn't really drive down – it's too steep for most cars.
+- the view even from the top is impressive
 - you can try hitching a ride down from some locals or walking down the road.
 You'll feel like a champ if you walk back up.
+- there used to be a hike to Hi’ilawe Falls at the back of the valley, but it crossed through private property and is no longer accessible.
+Do not attempt it.

 #### [Kiholo Bay](https://goo.gl/maps/W45NTRzfuQqfPNoPA)